**Before reading this article, please read first….

 You cannot get 5-HTP (5-hydroxytryptophan) from your diet.
 L-tryptophan, with the help of specific nutrients is converted to 5-HTP (5-hydroxytryptophan) which then uses specific nutrients to convert into serotonin.

-Therefore your body has to make 5-HTP out of l-tryptophan or you can take 5-HTP as a supplement.
+Therefore, your body must make 5-HTP out of l-tryptophan or you can take 5-HTP as a supplement.

 Which Amino Acid Supplement Should You Take?

-- You are suffering with moderate to severe adrenal exhaustion
+- You are suffering with moderate to severe adrenal exhaustion.
+(To understand if adrenal exhaustion is part of your depression, complete the free questionnaire here…. adrenal-fatigue-questionnaire.pdf (hormonerollercoaster.com)

 For Best Results